sophiez2628/YelpStagram/README.md

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
-FresherNote allows users to:
+YelpStagram is a web application inspired by Yelp and Instagram built using Ruby on Rails and React.js.
+YelpStagram allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

 - [ ] Create an account
 - [ ] Log in / Log out
-- [ ] Create, read, edit, and delete notes
+- [ ] User can create, read, edit, and delete reviews
-- [ ] Organize notes within Notebooks
+- [ ] User can upload pictures, share, and bookmark a restaurant
-- [ ] Tag notes with multiple tags and search notes by tag
+- [ ] User can mark reviews as useful, funny, or cool
-- [ ] Search through notes for blocks of text
+- [ ] User can search for restaurants and see the location on Google Maps on the search result page
-- [ ] Apply complex styling to notes while editing
+- [ ] User can filter restaurants through price
-- [ ] Set reminders on notes
+- [ ] User can also search for restaurants using pictures

 ## Design Docs
 * [View Wireframes][view]